iamAyushChamoli/hacktoberfest-24/README.md

 After your contribution (either in Tier 1 or Tier 2) has been successfully verified, you will be featured on our **Leaderboard**!
 Here's how to update the `participants/participants.js` file:

 1. Open `participants/participants.js`.
-2. Add your details in the following format:
+2. **If this is your first contribution**, add your details in the following format:
     ```js
     {
         id: "<incremental id>",